 This is a side-by-side or "duallie" double stroller with some great flexibility, smooth ride, great features, and good size and weight.
 This top pick is the smoothest riding double stroller we tested, it really glides like a dream and it's not just for jogging.
 Unlock the swivel front wheel and it makes an awesome around-town stroller.
 And BOB makes some of the best quality strollers out there (it's also at the top of our best jogging strollers list).
 We broke out the measuring tape and at its widest point this stroller is just under 31" wide.
 The standard exterior door opening is 35" wide, with interior doors being about 29" wide.
 So while you won't be able to get it through the door to your bedroom, you'll definitely fit it into the door of your house or the local coffee shop.
 If it doesn't fit, they are violating fire code!
 Folded up, the BOB Revolution is still quite large: we measured about 39" long and 16" high.
 The width is the same at just under 31".
 The size (and weight at 34 pounds) scared us, but in our testing we were able to easily fit it in the trunk of a Toyota Corolla and Honda Accord, so that made us more comfortable.
 We didn't even have to remove the wheels.
 If you pop the wheels off, you can fit a lot more in the trunk as well, like some groceries or beach gear.
-Some features we loved: adjustable handlebar height to accommodate mom and dad, relatively easy two-step folding, suspension keeps bump smooth, comfortable seats, large diameter wheels for jogging, and it felt stable and well made.
+Some features we loved: adjustable handlebar height to accommodate mom and dad, a two-step folding process that made it easy to fold, suspension keeps bump smooth, comfortable seats, large diameter wheels for jogging, and it felt stable and well made.
 We also loved how far out the two independent canopies came on their second extended setting, blocking not just sun but also doing a pretty good job blocking rain.
 The cons?
 Well, it is an expensive stroller and the add-on features can rack up some considerable cost.
 For instance, if you want to add the BOB infant car seat adapter or snack trays, that will be an extra $99, and if you want the BOB cup holder that will be an extra $25.
 Also, instead of swapping a toddler seat for an infant car seat, the infant seat sticks up sort of awkwardly from the stroller when using the attachment.
 So if you have the cash and want an excellent double stroller, this is the one for you.
 Interested?
 You can check out this BOB Double Stroller here.

 Another excellent side-by-side double stroller option, by the same company that makes several other top-rated strollers appearing on our other lists.
 Joovy is well known for mixing great styling with functionality, for a reasonable price.
 This double stroller is no exception.
 This 30" wide stroller can fit through most standard doorways, while still supporting up to 45 pounds per child (90 pounds total).
 We liked that each seat could recline independently, and footrests could also adjust independently.
 The independent recline is not unique on this list, but the footrest aspect is.
 Some good features include: two cupholders for parents, two good-sized zippered pouches for parents (great for phones and keys), a really large storage basket underneath, good sized wheels (7" front, 9" back) to help over the bumps, and a truly huge canopy.
 Folded down, we measured it at 30" x 36" x 14" thick, which is smaller than the BOB Revolution, but larger than the Baby Jogger.
 Weighs just over 30 pounds, which is heavy, but there's a lot of stroller here.
 Couple of small downfalls relative to other options.
 First, the canopy covers both children, so you cannot have one down and the other up like you can with the BOB Revolution or the Baby Jogger.
-Second, it doesn't stand on its own while folded, which is an issue for most of the strollers on this list.
+Second, it doesn't stand on its own while folded (though it was relatively easy to fold), which is an issue for most of the strollers on this list.
 Overall, this is an excellent stroller with only some very minor drawbacks.
 All the most important features are there and in abundance, very impressive at this price point!
 Interested?
 You can check out this Joovy Scooter X2 double stroller here.

 At a similar price point to the BOB Revolution Flex, this side-by-side double stroller is a close second place.
 There are several available right now: remaining stock of the old version and the newest model.
 This stroller has very similar features to the BOB, but with some important distinctions.
 First, both have adjustable handlebar height, an easy folding sequence, suspension to keep things smooth over the bumps, far-reaching canopies (the BOB wins here by a small margin), comfy seats, and high build quality and stability.
 In terms of size, the Baby Jogger folds to a considerably smaller size than the BOB, into a 30" by 31" rectangle only about 13" thick.
 Recall that the BOB had a dimension nearly 40" long when folded.
 So this fits more easily into smaller trunks: we got it easily into the Accord and Corolla, but also easily into the Civic trunk as well.
 This is partially because the wheels are much smaller than the BOB.
 Where that saves in size, it hurts in the smoothness of the ride.
 While the BOB is a dream glider, this is a bit more finicky and not as smooth.
 Opened up, this is 30" wide, about the same as the Joovy but a bit slimmer than the BOB.
 So overall this stroller is a reasonably compact package, but the trade-off is not having as smooth of a ride, particularly for jogging when you want those large diameter wheels.
 On our scale it was 33 pounds, coming in just under the BOB by 1 pound, and over the Joovy by 1 pound.
-If you're looking for something a bit smaller and lighter, this is the stroller for you.
+If you're looking for something a bit smaller and lighter, and really easy to fold, this is the stroller for you.
 It's very expensive, however, putting the Joovy out in front by a bit of a margin.
 If you have a bigger budget and are actually interested in jogging (this one says "not intended for jogging" despite the name), the Baby Jogger Summit X3 Double Stroller is a better option, but it will cost you.
 Interested?
 You can check out this Baby Jogger double stroller here.